Redlnn/lemon-new-tab-page/README_en.md

 > [!NOTE]
 > This extension mimics part of Lime Start Page’s style—if that’s not your taste, please skip.
 > Contributions via PRs are welcome.
 Issues may not always be implemented.
->
-> `zh-HK` may not always work as expected.
-It theoretically works, but depends on browser behavior.

 ## Changelog